-Emilia’s musical story transcends 30 years and countless countries from Italy to her current home in The Hague.
+Emilia’s musical story transcends 30 years and many different countries, from Italy to her current home in The Hague.
 With each note and mile she has fallen deeper in love with jazz, via a story that doesn’t begin with finding her voice, but rather, tells how singing found her.

-At that time, in a society where “real jobs” were favoured over music careers, Emilia never dared reveal her ambitions but continued studying music theory, singing and playing the piano, whilst developing her love of languages.
+At that time, in a society where “real jobs” were favoured over artistic careers, Emilia didn’t dare reveal her ambitions, but continued studying music theory, singing and playing the piano, whilst developing her love of languages.
 Learning English in London, she sang with the city’s Ripieno Society and Square Singers of St. James’s before moving to Berlin to study German, sing with the choir of the Kaiser Wilhelm Gedächtniskirche and continue her jazz education.
-“I used to hear a saxophone player perform at this live jazz bar.
+“I used to hear a saxophone player perform at a jazz bar in Kantstrasse.
 People would walk past but I’d sit and listen.
-It was music my father enjoyed and I’d always liked it.
-Yet, hearing it played live made me love it even more”.
+It was the music that my father enjoyed and I’d always liked it.
+Hearing it played live made me love it even more”.

 ” Lisa Durrant / Just The Type”